abqkatrina/abqkatrina/README.md

 I'm currently working on improving my knowledge of data structures and building up my portfolio with some side projects.
 I like to keep things creative, interesting, and fun.
 My background is in fine art :art: and foreign languages :u7981: with stints in teaching and real estate.

 :sparkles: :game_die: :gem:
-In D&D, I'm currently a slightly belligerent gnome warlock accompanied by a porcine noble steed named Christopher Proscuitto Bacon :pig2: and Bogomoth, my hummingbird familiar :bird:.
+In D&D, I'm currently a slightly belligerent gnome *ceremoph* warlock accompanied by a porcine noble steed named Christopher Proscuitto Bacon :pig2: and ~~Bogomoth, my hummingbird familiar :bird:.~~ (Bogomoth turned out to somehow be a spy for an ancient and unknowable god.
+Go fig.)